steqeq/0000/docs/sphinx/how_to/magma_install/magma_install.md

 - A production-ready deployment mechanism through TorchScript
 ### Installing PyTorch
 To install ROCm on bare metal, refer to the section [ROCm Installation](https://docs.amd.com/bundle/ROCm-Deep-Learning-Guide-v5.4-/page/Prerequisites.html#d2999e60).
 The recommended option to get a PyTorch environment is through Docker.
 However, installing the PyTorch wheels package on bare metal is also supported.
+#### Option 1 (Recommended): Use Docker Image with PyTorch Pre-installed
+Using Docker gives you portability and access to a prebuilt Docker container that has been rigorously tested within AMD.
+This might also save on the compilation time and should perform as it did when tested without facing potential installation issues.
+Follow these steps:
+1. Pull the latest public PyTorch Docker image.